Flutterando/result_dart/README.md

   </a> -->

   <p align="center">
-    This package aims to create an implemetation of <b>Kotlin's and Swift's Result function</b>.
+    This package aims to create an implemetation of <b>Kotlin's and Swift's Result class and own operators</b>.
     Inspired by Higor Lapa's <a href='https://pub.dev/packages/multiple_result'>multiple_result</a> package, the DartZ package and the FpDart package.
     <br />
     <!-- Put the link for the documentation here -->